wbond/vat_moss-python/overview.md

 For each sale you need to have two pieces of non-contradictory place of supply proof.
 This can be any of the following:

+ - Billing address
- - Billing address or self-declared location of residence
+ - Self-declared location of residence
  - Phone number mapped to country/region
  - IP address w/ geolocation
  - Country of issuing bank for credit card (PayPal does not provide)

 Unless you do some work to authorize a credit card before capture and don't use PayPal, the country of issuing bank is not very helpful.
+A user's IP address and phone number alone aren't specific enough to handle a number of the regions exempt from VAT, since they are individual cities.

-The `vat_moss` Python library helps in mapping the first three options to VAT rates.
+The `vat_moss` Python library helps in mapping the first four options to VAT rates, including handling of all of the exceptions.

 ## Invoices